marktron/quote-card/XCODE_SETUP.md

 # Xcode Project Setup Guide

-This guide will walk you through creating the Xcode project for Pullquote.
+This guide will walk you through creating the Xcode project for QuoteCard.

 ## Step 1: Create the Xcode Project with Safari Extension